Excellence in Teaching Awards

 Nominations for all awards are solicited in advance of the event each year and a committee of faculty and IME members selects the winners.
 In recent years, the number of nominations has increased dramatically and we hope those numbers continue to rise so that we may adequately recognize the talent and dedication of our finest educators.

-Please contact Robert Fallar at firstname.lastname@example.org if you have any questions or are interested in nominating a colleague.
+The call for 2016 nominations opens on February 8th and closes on March 14th.
+The ceremony will be held on June 9th in the Hatch Auditorium.
+Please contact Margaret Suppa at Margaret.Suppa@mssm.edu if you have any questions or are interested in nominating a colleague.

 Institute for Medical Education